hjudgesac/joule_integration_sfsf_public2/prepare_for_activation/prepare_for_activation.md

 Before you can activate Joule there are certain number of pre-requisites that must be met.
 This section describes those pre-requisites and outlines some details that need to be captured prior to running through the activation steps.

-## 1. User Personas Required for Joule activation
+## 1. Run Booster in SAP BTP for Joule

-Activation of Joule requires configuration in multiple systems.
-It's important to have the right stakeholders involved when setting up the configuration.
-In order to setup Joule the following user personas are required:
-* SuccessFactors Admin
-* SAP BTP Global Account Admin
-* SAP Cloud Identity Services Admin
+Make sure you have completed the mission [Establish a Unified Joule Instance](https://discovery-center.cloud.sap/missiondetail/4538/4826/) and successfully executed the Joule booster for SAP S/4HANA Public Cloud Edition.

 ## 2. Validate Global User ID of SuccessFactors User